wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/perform-analytics-power-bi/includes/6-time-series-analysis.md

 In addition to the range of time series custom visuals, the Microsoft AppSource has an animation custom visual called **Play Axis** that works like a dynamic slicer, and is an interesting way to display time trends and patterns in your data, without any user interaction.
 This visual is very similar to the visual that Hans Rosling used in his original presentation, and is used alongside the scatter chart in the following example.

+> [!NOTE]
-Note: Some organizations prefer not to use custom visuals, for security or other reasons.
+> Some organizations prefer not to use custom visuals, for security or other reasons.
 Before you import any custom visuals, check with your organization to see if they are allowed or not.
 If they are not allowed, you can instead use the Play Axis that is available for **Scatter chart** visualizations within Power BI Desktop, as it has similar functionality.

 > [!div class="mx-imgBorder"]
 > [![Play Axis option on Scatter chart](../media/6-play-axis-option-scatter-chart-ssm.png)](../media/6-play-axis-option-scatter-chart-ssm.png#lightbox)